adjjn/Currency-Converter-Project/README.md

 * Simple and intuitive user interface.

 # Demo
-You can see a live demo of the currency converter project here (provide link to your deployed project).
+You can see a live demo of the currency converter project here ().

 # Installation
 * To run this project locally, follow these steps: